Wix.com is a perfect all-around website builder for both – people who use it for a hobby page and small businesses.

-Simply type in your changes and hit publish to bring them live.
+Simply insert your changes and hit publish to bring them live.

 Interested in managing redirects (or setting some up from an old site)?
-You can also do that just below the metadata section.
+You can also do that under the metadata section.

-Admittedly, these options are for advanced users.
-If you don’t know the difference between a 301 vs. a 302 redirect, you should probably just quietly close this page and not venture back in.
+To be honest, these options are for advanced users.
+If you don’t know the difference between a 301 vs. a 302 redirect, you should probably just quietly close this page and not go back.
 Otherwise, some damage can be done.

-Wix will even help you setup an SSL certificate, too.
+Wix will even help you to set up an SSL certificate, too.